-Card of Thanks We would like to thank everyone for the food, cards, visits, donations, and phone calls during the loss of our concern.
+We would like to thank everyone for the food, cards, visits, donations, and phone calls during the loss of our loved one, Charles Rainey McKinney.
+Your care and concern has made a difficult time easier to bear.
+Thank you again for your friendship and concern.

 The Charles Rainey McKinney Family

-> Card of Thanks

-To All my friends in Talco.
+Card of Thanks To All my friends in Talco.
 I would like to thank everyone for their friendship and kindness shown to us all these many years we have been in